9 locations, the most beautiful points of interest along the Blue Ridge Highway are all here (southern section)

 The Blowing Rock

-The name originates from the strong northwest wind here, and this cliff, which is 3,000 feet above sea level and located above Johns River Gorge, is a very popular attraction.
-In autumn, it is filled with red, orange and yellow colors, which are very attractive.
-Tickets are $0-$7 (details can be found on the official website), and visitors can also browse the gift shop to buy souvenirs.
-Nearby is Mystery Hill, where you can see the magical phenomena of water flowing uphill and balls rolling up (tickets are $7-$8).
+Named after the strong northwest winds here, this 3,000-foot-high cliff above Johns River Gorge is a very popular attraction.
+In autumn, the area is filled with captivating red, orange, and yellow hues.
+Tickets range from $0 to $7 (see the official website for details).
+You can also visit the gift shop to purchase souvenirs.
+Nearby, there is a place called Mystery Hill, where you can witness the fascinating phenomenon of water flowing uphill and balls rolling upwards (tickets $7-$8).

 Rough Ridge

-One of the most popular hiking trails on the Blue Ridge Parkway, with a length of only 1.3 miles, provides a beautiful view of Grandfather Mountain.
-It is of moderate to high difficulty.
+One of the most popular hiking trails on the Blue Ridge Parkway, offering stunning open views of Grandfather Mountain in just 1.3 miles.
+Medium to high difficulty.

 Beacon Heights Overlook Trail

-There is a 0.25 mile beginner hiking trail in front of the parking lot that offers beautiful views of Blue Ridge Mountain.
-The trail ends at Hawksbill, a large rock platform 1,400 feet high above Beacon Heights, where you can see Grandmother Mountain and Grandfather Mountain.
-During the autumn season, the entire Grandfather Mountain turns red, making it a great spot for maple viewing.
+At the front of the parking lot, there is a 0.25-mile beginner hiking trail that offers beautiful views of the Blue Ridge Mountain.
+The trail ends at a large rock platform called Hawksbill, located 1,400 feet above Beacon Heights.
+From here, you can take in the panoramic views of Grandmother Mountain and Grandfather Mountain.
+In the fall, the entire Grandfather Mountain turns red, making it a perfect spot for leaf-peeping.

 Linville Falls